 Synergy between human expertise and artificial intelligence for better health care.

-My research aims to harness the full potential of data science and artificial intelligence in oral medicine, while also advancing our understanding of the cellular and molecular processes underlying oral health and disease.
+Our research aims to harness the full potential of applied data science and artificial intelligence in dental medicine, advancing our understanding of disease and contributing to personalized treatment approaches.

 A computer vision architecture that estimates periodontal stability at the tooth and patient level.